imstevenpmwork/Advanced_Vision_Geometry-Projects/README.md

 Each project has:
 * The source materials in the Materials folder (images and instructions)
-* The Python code developed in the Code folder (.m scripts)
+* The Python code developed in the Code folder (.py scripts)

 * A report of all 3 projects in the parent folder